-Kohima, September 24 (MExN): South Korean company, Korea Gas Corp (KOGAS), the world’s second-biggest liquefied natural gas (LNG) importer from Iran, Saudi Arab and Nicobar Island, is keen to explore opportunities in Nagaland and ink agreement for possible investment in limestones and also develop LNG export unit in the State as transit point for export to other ASEAN countries.
+Kohima, September 24 (MExN): South Korean company is keen to explore opportunities in Nagaland and ink agreement for possible investment in limestones and also develop LNG export unit in the State as transit point for export to other ASEAN countries.

 This was informed in a press statement from the Nagaland Chief Minister’s Office (CMO).